jaewon0225/SLAM-cpp/README.md

 ```
 Now you can import this library in your project as cpp_slam!

 Import edges/vertices with PoseGraph::importEdges/Poses function and start optimising the pose graph with PoseGraph::optimise.
-The user will have to provide the number of iterations for now, but the future plan is to add a threshold to define iteration numbers.